swisspost/design-system/.changeset/pretty-monkeys-wink.md

 ---
-'@swisspost/design-system-components': minor
+'@swisspost/design-system-components': patch
 ---

-Refactored the `post-icon` icon integration mechanism.
-Now the browser handles the file handling.
+Refactored the `post-icon` icon loading mechanism.
+The same icon will no longer be loaded multiple times.
-Therefore we get rid of all the workarounds to load and cache icons and instead profit from the browsers file handling mechanisms.